ChrisDean/raspberry-pi-diagnostics/README.md

 # raspberry-pi-diagnostics
-This a script to run hardware diagnostics against most models of raspberry pi (I've not checked all features across the board but happy to take feedback.
+This a script to run hardware diagnostics against most models of raspberry pi (I've not checked all features across the board but happy to take feedback).

 It was written due to a need to batch test a set of about 200 raspberry pis with no quick and easy non-commercial option to do so.